redux-form/redux-form/docs/GettingStarted.md

 ## Overview

-To connect your React form components to your Redux store you'll need following pieces from the `redux-form` package:
+To connect your React form components to your Redux store you'll need the following pieces from the `redux-form` package:

 * Redux Reducer: `formReducer`,